awsdocs/aws-javascript-developer-guide-v2/using-lambda-functions.md

 This tutorial assumes you have completed these tasks before you begin:
 + Install Node\.js on your computer to run various scripts that help set up the Amazon S3 bucket and the Amazon DynamoDB table, and create and configure the Lambda function\.
 The Lambda function itself runs in the AWS Lambda Node\.js environment\.
 For information about installing Node\.js, see [www\.nodejs\.org](http://www.nodejs.org)\.
 + Install the AWS SDK for JavaScript on your computer to run the setup scripts\.
 For information on installing the AWS SDK for JavaScript for Node\.js, see [Installing the SDK for JavaScript](installing-jssdk.md)\.
-+ Download `slotsassets.zip` from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip)\.
++ Download `slotassets.zip` from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip)\.
 This archive contains the browser assets that are used by the application, the Node\.js code that's used in the Lambda function, and several setup scripts\.
 In this tutorial, you modify the `index.html` file and upload all the browser asset files to an Amazon S3 bucket you provision for this application\.
 As part of creating the Lambda function, you also modify the Node\.js code in `slotpull.js` before uploading it to the Amazon S3 bucket\.

 After you meet the prerequisites, this tutorial should take about 30 minutes to complete\.